aradi/SCPC-Method/VASP/README.md

    by the charge, should be manually added.
 (Note: the shift can be determined by averaging the “average (electrostatic) potentials at core” in the OUTCAR file for atoms far from the defect.)

-   2.13 The SCPC method is suitable for semi-conductors and insulator systems with localized and/or quite localized charged defects.
-The SCPC cannot applied to conductor like surfaces or bulk like metallic system because there is no localized defects neither a macroscopic dielectric is defined (macroscopic dielectric is infinity on metallic materials).
+   2.13 The SCPC method is suitable for semiconductor and / or insulating systems; the SCPC method should not be used in conductive systems such as metallic surfaces and metallic 3D-bulk.
+In metallic systems, the dielectric is, by definition, infinite and there are no localized charged defects on this type of systems.